 Harvesting mushrooms in the Pacific Northwest is more than a past-time for many.
-When I was a young girl, blessed over many acres to roam against the backdrop of our subsistence farm, we routinely left our crops to strike out into the untamed portions of our land to collect wild things; blackberries, salmon berries, fiddleheads, huckleberries and small game.
+When I was a young girl, blessed with acres to roam against the backdrop the Cascade foothills, we routinely left our crops to strike out into the untamed portions of our land to collect wild things; blackberries, salmon berries, fiddleheads and huckleberries.
 But my favorite to forage for was mushrooms.
 Berries were tempting to pop into your mouth, and their ready availability made the afternoon task just that; plucking and dropping them by colorful handfuls into my bucket with an ear turned out for bears, especially so in the Spring.

 But mushrooms those had to be hunted.
 It was a careful and deliberate perusal of the ground, the turning back of ground cover, the press of my folding knife against a fleshy stem, and the careworn process of selection, preparation and consumption.